hapijs/hapi/API.md

 - `maxEventLoopDelay` - maximum event loop delay duration in milliseconds over which incoming requests are rejected with an HTTP Server Timeout (503) response.
 Defaults to `0` (no limit).

+- `concurrent` - maximum number of requests to execute in parallel.
+This is useful to reduce garbage collection costs on high load deployment where the actual handler computation load is low.
+For example, a handler that mostly waits for upstream data will allow many incoming requests to queue up all the way to the handler lifecycle step.
+This will trigger heavy garbage collection load trying to sort out the many pending objects.
+Reducing the number of concurrent requests being processed can help.
+There is no recommended value - you need to test what works best for your specific deployment.
+Defaults to `0` (no queue).

 #### <a name="server.options.mime" /> `server.options.mime`